ward/run/_drafts/2018-05-27-20km-door-brussel.md

 getting safely past 70, so I have been giving my body time to catch up to things.

+I also feel like I should mention I have been ensuring my long run is not too crazy in comparison to the total distance I run in a week.
+Specifically, I have not run more than 18 km in one run since 8 January 2017, when I ran 21.5.
+This would not change in the build up to this race.
+I know I can run 20 km and I did not believe it would add anything in particular to my training.

-The 65 km idea started in February and went OK then.
+The 65 km per week idea started in February and went OK then.
 Got some tempos in, some few 100m sprints.
 Halfway through March I caught a fever right before having to go to Italy for a conference.
 I was forced to take several days off.
 I went to the conference while still on fever reducing meds and short on sleep.
 It was a bit hard on the body, but I managed to get back to running.

 In April my mind was turning towards the 20 km.
 I did a [test race on the 8th of April][joggingdenbosrond], seven weeks before the race.
 It went pretty well,